giantswarm/linkerd-control-plane-app/README.md

 ## Configuration

-If you are deploying this chart on top of Linkerd's CNI driver then you must enable this behaviour by setting `global.cniEnabled: true`.
+We've set `global.cniEnabled: true`, so if you're planning to install this chart without the CNI plugin, you'll need to disable this also in your values.

 Make sure you align the `global.namespace` value with the namespace you're planning to install this app to.